JimzyLui/DevLeague-Modules/Day0/README.md

     * Where are your from?
     * What programming / engineering experience do you have?
     * What do you want to get out of the bootcamp?
-      * desired outcome
+      * desired outcome?
-      * job ? at what kind of company
+      * job? at what kind of company?

 * Guidelines for success
   - Self-teaching